 Jane: “Women in Digital was the most amazing day I have ever had at work!
 I felt so proud and pleased that I gave myself the push to do it.
 I learned so much about myself and about lots of different issues.
 I’ve never understood why women are so underrepresented in such a new, non-manual industry, yet I always felt it was inevitable and unchangeable and certainly not something I could influence.

-Now I know how passionate so many other people are about this I feel I too can effect change.”
+Now I know how passionate so many other people are about this I feel I too can affect change.”

 Hear Jane talk about her Women in Digital experience in this short video looking back at the event.